 3) Sort by Date of Last Contact

-You can sort schools based upon how long it has been since your last contact.
-The advantage here is that you can prioritize sending messages to schools you haven't had much contact with lately, and try to catch up with them.
+You can sort schools based on how long it has been since your "Last Contact."
+The advantage here is that you can prioritize sending messages to schools you haven't had much contact with lately and try to catch up with them.
 You can quickly draft a message to a coach directly from the favorites page by clicking the blue arrow titled "Message Now" below and to the right of each school name.

 Remove/Unfavorite A School

 Any school on your favorites list has a red heart next to wherever it appears on your favorites list.
-To remove a school from your favorites list, simply click the red heart.
-It will then turn gray.
-Refresh your page, and that school will no be included on your favorites list.
+To remove a school from your favorites list, simply click the "Red Heart."
+It will then turns "Gray."
+Refresh your page, and that school will no longer be included on your favorites list.

 *Note: College coaches can only see if an athlete has favorited their specific school.
 All other schools on your favorites list will be hidden from college coaches